MicrosoftDocs/learn/learn-pr/student-evangelism/career-growth/includes/2-networking.md

 When you start out as an intern, there are three major areas you need to work on at the same time, your professional reputation, your mindset, and your networking skills.

-Scenario: Imagine the following situation: you've been working hard on delivering on a project and no one knows about it or you.
+Scenario: Imagine the following situation: you've been working hard on delivering on a project and no one knows about the project or have heard of you.
 Does that matter?
-If your closest manager is the only one who decides on whether to hire you full time or not, it might not.
+If your closest manager is the only one who decides on whether to hire you full time or not, it might not be a problem.
 More often than not, there are many people involved in the hiring decision, and they need to know about you and your work.
 The solution lies in networking, while working hard to deliver on your commitments.

-> Being able to network is an important skill not only as an intern, but as you continue to grow in a hopefully full-time position.
+> Being able to network is an important skill not only as an intern, but as you continue to grow into a full-time position.

 When you are a new employee or intern, you can feel like a stranger in a strange land.
 There are concrete steps you can take, however, to connect to people in your new company.

 ## Your first weeks

-There are many ways to network but a way to think about is via a timeline, what can I do today versus a few weeks in?
+There are many ways to network but a way to think about it, is as a timeline, what can I do today versus a few weeks in?

 When you walk in the door of a new organization or open an online meeting space as a new hire, it can be daunting and a little scary.
 Perhaps you have been assigned an onboarding buddy or are quickly assimilated into your department or group.
 But if not, you're going to have to proactively seek out valuable connections.